Skip to content

 returns=[

-metric("accuracy"), # Tracked as metrics
+metric("accuracy"), # Tracked in run log automatically

 metric("recall"),